Weight cycling and Serre-type conjectures for unitary groups: Global applications

 that is compatible with the $\T$- and $\GL_n(F_w)$-actions. \end{lm}

 \begin{proof} Note first that $G(F^+)\bs G(\A^\infty_{F^+})$ is compact, as $G$ is anisotropic at infinity.
+This implies in particular that the above map is well defined.
 The above map is surjective, since any element of the right-hand side takes only finitely many values so that we can lift it to a smooth element of $\Slift$.
+(Here we use that $U$ is sufficiently small.)

 Let $f \in \Slift$ be such that $f \otimes 1$ is in the kernel of the map.
 Let $e_1\dual, \dots, e_d\dual$ denote a basis of $(\otimes_{v' \ne v} W_{\lambda_{v'}})\dual$.
 By compactness of $G(F^+)\bs G(\A^\infty_{F^+})$ and by definition of $\Slift$ we can find a compact open subgroup $U_v' \subset \GL_n(\O_{F_w})$ with the following property: writing $G(\A^\infty_{F^+}) = \coprod_{i = 1}^r G(F^+) g_i U_v' U^v$ there are algebraic functions $f_{ij} : U_v' \to \zpb$ such that $\langle f(g_i u_v'), e_j\dual\rangle = f_{ij}(u_v')$ for all $i$ and all $u_v' \in U_v'$.
 Since $\Res_{F_w/\qp} \GL_n$ is defined over $\qp$, there is a finite extension $K$ of $\qp$ with uniformiser $\varpi_K$ such that all $f_{ij}$ take values in $\O_K$.
 Since $f \otimes 1$ is in the kernel, the $f_{ij}$ take values in $\varpi_K\O_K$.
 It follows that $\varpi_K^{-1} f \in \Slift$, so $f \otimes 1 = 0$. \end{proof}